Bipartite quantum states admitting a causal explanation: Discussion

 \section{Discussion}

-In this work, we addressed the problem of determining whether a given bipartite density matrix is compatible with a direct causal influence by a temporal channel when measuring light-touch observables, which include all Pauli observables.
+In this work, we addressed the problem of determining whether a given bipartite density matrix is compatible with a direct causal influence by a temporal channel.
+Since inferring or ruling out causal structure depends on the measurements performed, we focused on the case of measurements involving light-touch observables, which include all Pauli observables, and their associated L\"uders instruments.
 Specifically, in Theorem~\ref{thm:TempCompat}, we gave necessary and sufficient conditions for such a temporal channel to exist.
 As a special case, in Theorem~\ref{thm:tempcompSB} we showed that separable density matrices always admit such a direct causal influence.
 The case of more general bipartite hermitian matrices giving rise to physically realizable expectation values is given in Appendix~\ref{app:generaltemporalcompatibility}.

-Another interesting aspect of the necessary and sufficient conditions in Theorem~\ref{thm:TempCompat} guaranteeing when a bipartite state also admits a plausible direct causal influence perspective is the appearance of a condition closely related to the PPT criterion combined with a dephasing channel.
+An interesting aspect of the necessary and sufficient conditions in Theorem~\ref{thm:TempCompat} guaranteeing when a bipartite state also admits a plausible direct causal influence explanation is the appearance of a condition closely related to the PPT criterion combined with a dephasing channel.
 Moreover, in the case of separable bipartite states, the dephasing channel becomes a crucial component of the temporal channel compatible with the correlations.
 Namely, the temporal channel is the composite of a dephasing channel combined with a pretty good measure-and-prepare protocol, thus providing the temporal channel with a concrete interpretation.
-It is worth mentioning that the two temporal channels going between the marginals are \emph{not} Petz recovery maps of each other, but rather, they are \emph{Bayesian inverses} of each other, where the notion of Bayesian inverse is that which appears in Ref.~\cite{FuPa22a} (additional distinctions between the Petz recovery map and the Bayesian inverse appear in Ref.~\cite{PaFu24TSC}).
-This explicitly reveals that the Petz recovery map and the Bayesian inverse differ by a dephasing channel.
+It is worth mentioning that the two temporal channels going between the marginals are \emph{not} Petz recovery maps of each other, but rather, they are \emph{Bayesian inverses} of each other, where the notion of Bayesian inverse is that which appears in Ref.~\cite{FuPa22a}.
+Equation~\eqref{eq:DFED} reveals that the Petz recovery map and the Bayesian inverse differ by a dephasing channel, which seems consistent with recent observations made in Ref.~\cite{PaFu24TSC} for a different example involving an amplitude-damping channel.
 This illustrates that the Petz recovery map, although often thought to be a natural candidate of Bayesian inversion and retrodiction~\cite{PaBu22,LiWi18}, is not necessarily the only retrodiction map to use when describing quantum spatiotemporal correlations.